 The Office for National Statistics releases a Crime Survey for England and Wales every year.
 According to the latest report, an estimated 4.4 million cases of fraud took place in the year ending September 2020.
 Many criminal organisations have switched their focus from physical crime and are now targeting web users around the world.
 Criminals don’t even have to be in the same country in order to steal from you, which is even more worrying!
 The best way of protecting older people from cybercrime is through education.
 Make sure you’re aware of the most common tactics in order to keep yourself safe from crime.

 - Phishing emails.
 These emails are designed to trick people into opening links and attachments.
 They might look like official emails from your bank or another legitimate business.
-Once you open the link or attachment, a malware virus will attack your PC, with the ability to steal your data in the process.
+Once you open the link or attachment, a virus will attack your PC, with the ability to steal your data in the process.
 Things to look for include poor grammar, spelling mistakes, threats, suspicious-looking links, fake graphics and strange sender email addresses.
 Also, beware of generic introductions such as “Dear Sir/Madam” – your bank will usually address you by name in any email and provide some kind of verification.

 - Hacking.
 This is the most well-known form of cybercrime.
 Hacking is when someone breaks into a computer system that they are not authorised to use.
 Businesses and organisations are often the targets of hacking, as they hold personal data belonging to thousands, sometimes millions, of people.
 In some cases, hackers will gain access to your computer and demand payment for you to regain access.
 This is known as ransomware.
 According to the ONS, nearly half of businesses and more than a quarter of charities have reported cyber-security breaches in 2020.

 - Identity Theft.
 This is when criminals steal personal information, such as ID and debit card details.
 They can then use this information to buy things and gain access to more important documents.
-Fraudsters can access this information via phishing emails and hacking.
+Fraudsters usually obtain this information via phishing emails and hacking.
 They can then empty your bank accounts, take out loans, take over your existing accounts, take out multiple mobile phone contracts and obtain documents such as passports and driving licences.
 Often, they will also your ID to commit further crimes.

 In cities and towns, it isn’t unusual to have people knocking on your front door.
 Door knockers can often be perfectly harmless salespeople, tradesmen, or fundraisers.
 The problem when it comes to protecting older people is that it’s not always easy to know whether someone is genuine.